 Tesla CEO Elon Musk just confirmed on Twitter that the Smart Summon feature in the future will use the GPS points from the maps/navigation data generated by the Tesla fleet cars that have previously been at that location, in order to further refine this feature, he was responding to the following tweet directed at him by @thirdrowtesla podcast.

 What this means is that the automaker is already gathering enough data to be able to create its own maps or a routing engine that will help in navigating parking or private spaces much easier for Tesla vehicles resulting in a smoother Smart Summon experience.

 This will happen— Elon Musk (@elonmusk) April 13, 2020

-Tesla currently uses Google Maps as the base and to pin-point the points of interests but the navigation data and routing engine are provided by another software company named MapBox which has been working on these projects for about a decade now.
+Tesla currently uses Google Maps as the base and to pinpoint the points of interest but the navigation data and routing engine are provided by another software company named MapBox which has been working on these projects for about a decade now.

 Our maps learn from every application they’re embedded in.
 We use real-time data from 600 million MAUs to ship hundreds of thousands of map updates per day so developers can build precise maps that perform across platforms.

 Ira Ehrenpreis, who was the actual owner of the first-ever production Tesla Model 3 and later on he gifted his spot to Elon Musk actually sits on the board of both Tesla Inc.(TSLA) and MapBox, so the bond between the companies is strong — but with billions of miles of Autopilot data, Tesla will want to separate itself like they developed their own Self Driving Software and ended the partnership with Mobileye.

 Seeing some people respond “Why do you need maps?
 I thought you only needed vision!”— Third Row Tesla Podcast (@thirdrowtesla) April 13, 2020